 Are you interested in going vegan – or cutting back on consumption of animal products?
 A few of many helpful resources include Meat Free Mondays, the PETA Vegan Starter Kit, the Physicians Committee for Responsible Medicine Vegetarian Starter Kit, and the Happy Cow guide to vegetarian and vegan restaurants.

 The National Wildlife Federation and Center for Biological Diversity, among many others, identify habitat loss as the primary threat to wildlife survival – with key drivers including animal agriculture, land development, and pollutants such as pesticides and fertilizers.

-The Gregory J. Reiter Memorial Fund has made grants in 2016 and 2017 to the Animal Place Food for Thought program, specifically to help North American wildlife and environmental organizations adopt vegan or vegetarian menu policies for their events.
-As of July 2017, five wildlife organizations had newly endorsed the Food for Thought program:
+The Gregory J. Reiter Memorial Fund has made grants in 2016-18 to the Animal Place Food for Thought program, to help North American wildlife and environmental organizations adopt vegan or vegetarian menu policies for their events.
+As of April 2018, ten wildlife and environmental organizations have received grants through the Fund’s partnership with the Food for Thought program.

 In 2016, the Gregory J. Reiter Memorial Fund also made two grants to Loudoun Wildlife Conservancy (Leesburg, VA, USA).
 One grant helped Loudoun Wildlife work with their County government to protect green infrastructure in its Ten Year Plan.
 The Fund also sponsored Loudoun Wildlife Conservancy’s 2016 annual meeting all-vegan meal for 150 participants, which was calculated to save 55,000 gallons of water, 1,500 square feet of forest, 50 animal lives, 2,000 pounds of grain, and 1,000 pounds of carbon dioxide!